 growth strategy for Broward County that maps out the vision for the next two

-Award, the South Florida Business Journal
+such as, South Florida Business Journal’s

-Power Leader recognition and Gold Coast
+Power Leader and Gold Coast Magazine’s

-Magazine’s 50 Most Powerful People in Broward County.
+50 Most Powerful People in Broward County.

 State University in management and graduated with his bachelor's degree in